 - Any possible failure to comply on this website.

 - Any question or suggestions for improvement that you might have regarding accessibility to this website.

-All communications are received by the Unit for Communication and Promotion of the UAB, from where they are forwarded to the relevant person or department.
+All communications are received by the Website Unit of the UAB, from where they are forwarded to the relevant person or department.

-You can present any complains under articles 12 and 13 of the Royal decree 1112/2018 of 7 September to the General Registry of the UAB.
+You can present any complains under article 12 of the Royal decree 1112/2018 of 7 September to the General Registry of the UAB.

 How to request accessible content